 - Nuclear thermal hydraulics and reactor safety

-- Radiation detection and measurement
+- Radiation Transport and Reactor Physics

 - Advanced Plant Experimental Test Facility

-- Gamma and Alpha Spectrometry Laboratory
+- Gamma & Alpha Spectrometry Laboratory

 - Laser-Imaged Natural Circulation Facility

 - High Performance Computing Cluster

 - Laboratory of Transuranic Elements

 - Multi-User Counting Laboratory

 Downloadable Fact Sheet